vipguy/kikbot-blackjackbot/README.md

 kikbot
 The Blackjack Room!
  I'm here to enhance your chat experience with various fun and useful features.
 Here's a quick rundown:
+Need help?
+Just Type: intro

 BLACKJACK:
  -Start a game with:
  /bet <amount>.
- Need help?
-Just type /intro.

 LEADERBOARD:
  -Set Nickname: